2 Palestinian officers reported killed in West Bank shootout | Law-Order

 A poster circulated on local media identified the two dead as members of the Palestinian Authority's Military Intelligence force.

-Israeli raids in West Bank areas controlled by the Palestinian Authority are common and they are usually meant to arrest wanted Palestinians.
-However, clashes with the Palestinian forces are rare as such operations are believed to be coordinated between the two sides.
+Israeli raids in autonomous West Bank areas administered by the Palestinian Authority are common, and they are usually meant to arrest wanted Palestinians.
+However, clashes with the Palestinian forces are rare as such operations are believed to be coordinated between the sides.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)